cpoohee/MLPluginTemplate/readme.md

 python src/download_data.py
 ```

-* in case of failed downloads especially from gdrive, you may need try again later.
+* in case of failure especially from gdrive links, you try to delete contents of `/data/raw` and try again later.
+the scripts will skip the download if it detects the folder exists.

 The script will download the raw datasets and saves it onto `/data/raw` folder.
-It also transcodes and transfers useful audio files to wav into the `/data/interim` folder.
+It also transcodes to `wav` format and transfers useful audio files to the `/data/interim` folder.

 ## 6) Download Pre-trained Models
 Run the download script